lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

     - Getting Started
 ---

+# Getting Started With Kotlin and Spring Boot

 If you want to create a web app with Kotlin, you're going to need a few things.

 The first one of those things you're going to need a web server to be able to serve the stuff you're going to be creating; whether that is millions of users, or just a local project.